secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/project-mgmt/index.html.md

 #### Work Exception

-A Work Exception is used by a PM when seeking approval for a project to go over the alloted time/budget.
+A Work Exception is used by a PM when seeking approval for a project to go over the allotted time/budget.
 Use the [Work Exception issue template](https://gitlab.com/gitlab-com/customer-success/professional-services-group/ww-consulting/ps-plan/-/issues/new?issue%5Bmilestone_id%5D=&issuable_template=work-exception) to gain approvals from PS leadership.

 #### Change Order